stefanotravelli/seam-2.2/src/test/ftest/readme.txt

 How To:
 ----------
+* Build seam from $SEAM_HOME directory to update maven repository for current snapshot
 * Follow specific instructions for your OS
 * Change to the $SEAM_HOME/src/test/ftest directory
 * Set jboss*.home properties in ftest.properties to point to your application server locations